MacaulayFarrell/Practical_Project/README.md

 ## Tools used
 - AWS EC2 instance and RDS instances
-- Jira
+- Jira for project management
-- Git
+- Git and GitHub for version control
-- Jenkins
+- Jenkins for the CI server
-- Docker/Docker Compose
+- Docker/Docker Compose for containerisation
 - Ansible
 - Terraform
 - NGINX